Muh-Rehan/CFPB/README.md

 - Banking products improvements:
    - Proper educations are needed for the consumers to know exactly how deposits and withdrawals work to avoid misunderstandings, and to also investigate fraud checks that could happened.
    - Improve securities on credit account information and educate consumers how to securely manage their credit accounts.

+**IMPORTANT NOTE REGARDING COMPLAINT DATA**
+The complete .csv data has the size of 1.8GB with 2.4 million of rows, which are way too big to be saved inside GitHub repository.
+The data contains complaints from 01 July 2018 to 30 June 2023, and contains the following columns:
+ 0   Date received
+ 1   Product
+ 2   Sub-product
+ 3   Issue
+ 4   Sub-issue
+ 5   Consumer complaint narrative
+ 6   Company public response
+ 7   Company
+ 8   State
+ 9   ZIP code
+ 10  Tags
+ 11  Consumer consent provided?
+ 12  Submitted via
+ 13  Date sent to company
+ 14  Company response to consumer
+ 15  Timely response?
+ 16  Consumer disputed?
+ 17  Complaint ID